13 Effective Ways to Increase Productivity in the Workplace

 4. Create a healthy work environment

 A positive work environment contributes to productivity in multiple ways, all of which contribute to increased productivity.
-When your team members are happy, they’re more likely to think creatively, take calculated risks, support their coworkers, and stay in their jobs longer.
+When your team members are happy, they’re more likely to think creatively, take calculated risks, support their coworkers, and stay organized at work longer.

 5. Give your team the right tools